 Report Date Report Prepare ed By Incident Report Number INSTRUCTIONS: All incidents (including those involving subcontractors under direct supervision of Tetra Tech personnel) must be documented on the IR Form.
 Complete any additional parts to this form as indicated below for the type of incident selected.
-TYPE OF INCIDENT (Check all that apply s) Required for this type of incident Near Miss (No losses, but could have resu damage) ulted in injury, illness, or Comp olete IR Form Only Injury or Illness olete Form IR-A; Injury or Illness Property or Equipment Damage, Fire, Spill or Release Comp Relea olete Form IR-B; Damage, Fire, Spill or ase Motor Vehicle - plete Form IR-C; Motor Vehicle IN FORMATION AB NT Description of Incident Date of Incident Tim e of Incident AM [ PM OR Cannot be determined Weather conditions at the time of the inc ident Was s there adequate lighti ng?
+TYPE OF INCIDENT (Check all that apply s) Required for this type of incident Near Miss (No losses, but could have resu damage) ulted in injury, illness, or Comp plete IR Form Only Injury or Illness olete Form IR-A; Injury or Illness Property or Equipment Damage, Fire, Spill or Release Comp Relea olete Form IR-B; Damage, Fire, Spill or ase Motor Vehicle - plete Form IR-C; Motor Vehicle IN FORMATION AB NT Description of Incident Date of Incident Tim e of Incident AM [ PM OR Cannot be determined Weather conditions at the time of the inc ident Was s there adequate lighti ng?
 Yes 🛄 No 🛄 Location of Incident Was location of inc er's work environment?
-Yes No Street Address City, State, Zip Code and Country Project Name Client: Gient.
+Yes No Street Address City, State, Zip Coc e and Country Project Name Client: Gient.
 Tt Supervisor or Project Manager Was supervisor on the scene?
-Yes 🗌 No 🗌 WITNESS INFO RMATION (attac h additional shee ts if necessary) Name Company Street Address City, State and Zip City, State and Zip Code Telephone Number(s) Telephone Number(s)
+Yes 🗌 No 🗌 WITNESS INFO RMATION (attac h additional shee ts if necessary) Name Company Street Address City, State and Zip Code Telephone Number(s) Telephone Number(s)

-CORRECTIVE A CTIONS Corrective action(s ) immediately taken b y unit reporting the incident: Corrective action(s ) still to be taken (by v whom and when): R DOT CAUSE ANALYSIS L EVEL REQUIRED Root Cause Analysis s Level Required: Leve el - 1 🗌 Level - 2 🗌 None Root Cause Analys is Level Definitions Level - 1 Definition: A Level 1 RCA is conducted by an individual(s) with experience or training in root cause analysis techniques and will conduct or direct documentation reviews, site investigation, witness and affected employee interviews, and identify corrective actions.
+CORRECTIVE A CTIONS Corrective action(s ) immediately taken b y unit reporting the incident: Corrective action(s ) still to be taken (by v whom and when): R DOT CAUSE ANALYSIS L EVEL REQUIRED Root Cause Analysis s Level Required: Leve el - 1 🗌 Level - 2 🗌 None Root Cause Analys is Level Definitions Level - 1 Level - 2 Definition: A Level 1 RCA is conducted by an individual(s) with experience or training in root cause analysis techniques and will conduct or direct documentation reviews, site investigation, witness and affected employee interviews, and identify corrective actions.
 Activating a Level 1 RCA and identifying RCA team members will be at the discretion of the Corporate Administration office.
-Level - 1 The following events may trigger a Level 1 RCA: Work related fatality Hospitalization of one or more employee where injuries result in total or partial permanent disability Property damage in excess of \$75,000 When requested by senior management Level - 2 ed employee bers will be at ity assistance of Complete the Root identified within ea orksheet and Corrective Action n form.
-Identify a corrective action(s) for each root cause NOTIFICATIO DNS Title Printed Name Signature Telephone Number Date Project Manager or S Supervisor Site Safety Coordinator or Office H&S Representative Operating Unit H&S Representative Other:
+The following events may trigger a Level 1 RCA: Work related fatality Hospitalization of one or more employee where injuries result in total or partial permanent disability Property damage in excess of \$75,000 When requested by senior management Definition: A Level 2 RCA is self performed within the operating unit by supervisory personnel with assistance of the operating unit HSR.
+Level 2 RCA will utilize the 5 Why RCA methodology and document the findings on the tools provided.
+The following events will require a Level 2 RCA: OSHA recordable lost time incident Near miss incident that could have triggered a Level 1 RCA When requested by senior management Complete the Root identified within ea orksheet and Corrective Action n form.
+Identify a corrective action(s) for each root cause NOTIFICATIONS Title Printed Name Signature Telephone Number Date Project Manager or S Supervisor Site Safety Coordinator or Office H&S Representative Operating Unit H&S Representative Other: